go101/immutable-value-proposal/README.md

 #### method sets

-**Every type has two method sets, one for mutable values, one for immutable values.**
+Every type has **two method sets**, one for mutable values, one for immutable values.
 The immutable one is a subset of the mutable one.
 For type `T` and `*T`, if methods can be declared for them (either explicitly or implicitly), then the immutable method set of `T` is a subset of the immutable method set of `*T`.